slowmist/vechain-core-nodes-security-checklist/README-en.md

 * [Acknowledgment](#acknowledgment)

 ## Introduction to Security Program
-Given the fact that VeChain decentralized design does not strictly depend on one single node, the core design desicates to ensuring there are certain amount of secure masternodes in the entire network.
+Given the fact that VeChain decentralized design does not strictly rely on one single node, the core design desicates to ensuring there are certain amount of secure masternodes in the entire network.

 ## core targets of framework

 1. Protecting security of normal node's HTTP API.
-2. Protecting the communication and operation of masternode server.
+2. Protecting the communication and operation of MasterNode server.
-3. Protecting the communication and security of BootNodes in preliminary stage.
+3. Protecting the communication and security of BootNodes in the preliminary stage.
-4. Enhancing the main net anti-attack capability at the initial phase.
+4. Enhancing the main net anti-attack capability in the initial phase.

 ## major problems VeChainThor is confronting